SalishSeaCast/tools/docs/SalishSeaCmd/salishsea-cmd.rst

 The :kbd:`forcing` section of the run description file contains 3 keys that provide the names of directories in the :ref:`NEMO-forcing-repo` where initial conditions and forcing files are found.
 Those directory names are used in the appropriate places in the namelist.

+The value associated with the :kbd:`atmospheric` key is the path to the :ref:`AtmosphericForcing` files.
+It is symlinked as :file:`NEMO-atmos/` in the run directory, and that directory name is used on the :kbd:`namsbc_core` namelist.

 The :kbd:`initial conditions` key can, alternatively, be used to give the path to and name of a restart file.